 2. Let your child know that canes, wheelchairs, walkers, assistance dogs, and other medical assistive devices are an extension of the person with disabilities, and should not be leaned on, tampered with, stared (or pointed) at, or played with.

 4. Keep in mind that not all disabilities are visible.
-I'm a case in point; I have a traumatic brain injury & MS. While I spent a period of time "on wheels" while recovering from my accident in 1998, I'm able to walk these days (and on really, really good days, I can even country line dance... but that's another story There are many days when a stranger would not know that I have a disability because I "appear" fine; when in reality, I may be struggling with crippling cognitive dysfunction or might be in a world of pain that absolutely exhausts me.
+I'm a case in point; I have a traumatic brain injury & MS. While I spent a period of time "on wheels" while recovering from my accident in 1998, I'm able to walk these days - and on really, wonderful days, I can even country line dance... but that's another story.
+There are many days when a stranger would not know that I have a disability because I "appear" fine; when in reality, I may be struggling with crippling cognitive dysfunction or might be in a world of pain that absolutely exhausts me.

-On the days when people with hidden disabilities are struggling, and request additional help, (or use a service dog, use a handicapped stall in a rest room, or park in a handicapped parking space); the worst thing they can hear is, "But you LOOK fine!"
+On the days when people with hidden disabilities are struggling, and request additional help, (or use a service dog, use a handicapped stall in a restroom, or park in a handicapped parking space); the worst thing they can hear is, "But you LOOK fine!"
 This implies that a person is "faking" it, or making more of their disability than they should.
-This sort of thing happens all the time, and I can tell you from personal experience; it is downright hurtful.
+This sort of thing frequently happens, and I can tell you from personal experience; it is downright hurtful.
 Such statements should be avoided out of respect.
-Just because someone has a disability that cannot be seen, doesn't mean that they don't have a disability; and all of the challenges that come with it.
+Just because someone has a disability that cannot be seen, doesn't mean that they don't have a disability, and all the challenges that come with it.

 5. On the subject of service animals; be sure to let your child know that if they approach a working dog team, they should always address the person first; it's just good manners.
-It's is okay for them to say, "I like your dog," or "May I ask about your dog" Remind them that no matter how cute a dog may be, when he/she is in public, they are working and should not be disturbed.
-Teach them to be quiet and not make sudden movements around a dog, explaining that the dog is there to do a very important job, and if it gets distracted, the person they are supposed to be assisting could be hurt.
-If your child is afraid of dogs, be sure to explain to them that assistance dogs are specially selected and trained to be calm, friendly and safe around the public; and all of them have been tested around children and will not bite.
+It is okay for them to say, "I like your dog," or "May I ask about your dog" Remind them that no matter how cute a dog may be, when he/she is in public, they are working and should not be disturbed.
+Teach them to be quiet and not make sudden movements around a dog, explaining that the dog is there to do an essential job, and if it gets distracted, the person they are supposed to be assisting could be hurt.
+If your child is afraid of dogs, be sure to explain to them that assistance dogs are specially selected and trained to be calm, friendly, and safe around the public, and all of them have been tested around children and will not bite.
 (I've had a terrified child throw boxes of cereal at my dog in the supermarket, screaming at the top of their lungs because their fear and the surprise of seeing a dog in a store overwhelmed them.
-Proper education prior to ever meeting a service dog would have prevented this).
-Poor Dawson ---he never even looked in the child's direction, and doesn't really care for cereal! ;-(
+Proper education before ever meeting a service dog would have prevented this).
+Poor Dawson - he never even looked in the child's direction, and doesn't really care for cereal!

-7. When talking to a person with disabilities who may have speech or hearing impairments, talk normally, and face the person to make lip reading possible.
+7. When talking to a person with disabilities who may have speech or hearing impairments, talk normally, and face the person to make lip-reading possible.
 If you didn't understand them, don't pretend that you did.
-Ask them to repeat themselves slowly and/or louder.
+Ask them to repeat themselves slowly or louder.

 9. Teach the golden rule; Treat others the way you would want to be treated - you can never go wrong by doing that.

 I hope this information has been helpful.
-There is such a huge need for parents to teach their kids these simple, yet very important tips!
-Often, we get so busy and don't even think about these issues until they crop up; or we think our kids will react appropriately and are surprised when they don't act as we expected...and that's okay.
+There is such a considerable need for parents to teach their kids these simple, yet crucial tips!
+Often, we get so busy and don't even think about these issues until they crop up, or we think our kids will react appropriately and are surprised when they don't act as we expected...and that's okay.
 Hey, we've all been there!
 What's not okay is if we know the problem exists, we know how to fix it, yet choose to do nothing about it.